 Error code Description Action 035-002-0nn ServeRAID interface timeout.
 Make sure that the ServeRAID controller is configured correctly.
 Obtain the basic and extended configuration status bytes and see the ServeRAID Hardware Maintenance Manual for more information.
 Reseat the following components: a.
 SAS hard disk drive backplane cables b.
-ServeRAID controller Replace the components listed in step 2 one at a time, in the order shown, restarting the server each time.
+ServeRAID controller 3.
+Replace the components listed in step 2 one at a time, in the order shown, restarting the server each time.
 035-253-0nn ServeRAID controller 0nn initialization failure; 0nn = the controller number.
 Make sure that the ServeRAID controller is configured correctly.
 See the ServeRAID Hardware Maintenance Manual for more information.
 Reseat the following components: a.
 SAS hard disk drive backplane cables b.
-ServeRAID controller Replace the components listed in step 2 one at a time, in the order shown, restarting the server each time.
+ServeRAID controller3.
+Replace the components listed in step 2 one at a time, in the order shown, restarting the server each time.
 035-253-s99 RAID adapter initialization failure.
-Reseat the following components: ServeRAID adapter SAS hard disk drive backplane cable Replace the components listed in step 1 one at a time, in the order shown, restarting the server each time.
+Reseat the following components: a.
+ServeRAID adapter b.
+SAS hard disk drive backplane cable 2.
+Replace the components listed in step 1 one at a time, in the order shown, restarting the server each time.
 035-254-0nn Setup error; unable to allocate memory to run test.
-Check the system resources and make more memory available (see "Configuration/Setup Utility menu choices" on page 159); then, run the test again.
+Check the system resources and make more memory available (see "Configuration/Setup Utility menu choices" on page 147); then, run the test again.
 035-255-0nn Internal error.
 Reseat the SAS hard disk drive backplane cable.
 Replace the SAS hard disk drive backplane.
 035-260-0nn System to controller interface failure.
 Reseat the following components: a.
 ServeRAID adapter b.
 I/O board Replace the components listed in step 1 one at a time, in the order shown, restarting the server each time.
 035-265-0nn Adapter Communication error.
-Update the RAID controller firmware (see "Updating the firmware" on page 157).
-Reseat the RAID controller.
-Replace the RAID controller.
+Update the RAID controller firmware (see "Updating the firmware" on page 145).
+2. Reseat the RAID controller.
+3. Replace the RAID controller.

-• See Chapter 3, "Parts listing, xSeries 260 Type 8865," on page 107 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU).
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, System x3800 Type 8866," on page 95 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.